wabosh/heroku-buildpack-mono/README.md

 C# console apps running on the latest (T-minus 2 hours) mono version.

-Note: ASP and similar aren't supported.
+Note: ASP isn't supported.
 For that, use Heroku's unofficial official buildpack: [heroku/dotnet-buildpack](https://github.com/heroku/dotnet-buildpack).
+That doesn't mean you can't run webservers; things like self-hosting OWIN and Nancy work perfectly.
+I recommend [Nowin](//github.com/Bobris/Nowin).

 #### how to use this